Alexhuszagh/blockbot/README.md

 ## Block Media Replies

-Twitter has a major harassment problem, leading to "dogpiles".
-Often, a problematic user quotes a Tweet of yours, leading to large groups of their followers harassment you. blockbot allows you to block all followers of an account, to help stem the tide of harassment:
+Twitter prioritizes "native" media, which means media is an intrusive form of content on Twitter.
+Recently, groups of accounts have started spamming videos in replies to popular trends or in the replies of popular accounts. blockbot allows you to block these accounts automatically:

 ```python
 import blockbot